openstack/rally/DOCKER_README.md

 # The purpose of xrally image or how to use it

-**xrally** image bases on the latest LTS release of *ubuntu* which is 20.04 at the moment.
+**xrally** image bases on the official python3.9-slim docker image.
 It provides raw xrally framework with only in-tree plugins (no pre-installed plugins for Kubernetes, OpenStack, etc).

 You can use this image as a base image and extend it with installation of